MicrosoftEdge/WebView2Feedback/specs/IsNonClientRegionSupportEnabled.md

 regions is the only non-client experience we have implemented.
 Eventually, this setting will expand to enable other non-client functionality, such as resize and caption controls.

-When the setting is set to `TRUE`, then the following non-client region support for the top level document will be enabled:
+When the setting is set to `TRUE`, then the following non-client region support for only the top level document will be enabled:
 * Web pages will be able to use the `app-region` CSS style.
 * Draggable Regions declared with the CSS style `app-region: drag` will support title bar